-3.2 Portrero Creek
+3.2 Potrero Creek

-The Potrero Creek baseflow survey was conducted on October 1 and 2, 2008 and extended from the SLP property line to approximately 1,800 feet beyond dead rat spring (Figure 5).
-The channel flows continuously from 1,800 feet above the "Protected Baseflow Reach" to approximately 200 feet below the Lot 187 Bridge.
-Wolshner et al. (2004) describes the "Pretoected Baseflow Reach" section as surveyed in 1990 as having locally discontinuous flow (Figure 6), while the flow was continuous for the same stretch in 2008.
+The Potrero Creek baseflow survey was conducted on September 11, 2009 and extended from the SLP gatehouse to approximately 1,300 feet before dead rat spring (Figure 5).
+The channel flows continuously from 300 feet above the "Protected Baseflow Reach" to approximately 200 feet below the Lot 187 Bridge.
+Wolshner et al. (2004) describes the "Pretoected Baseflow Reach" section as surveyed in 1990 as having locally discontinuous flow (Figure 6), while the flow was continuous for the same stretch in 2009.
 Given this description, Potrero Creek seems "wetter" than 1990 conditions.

 Only two specific conductance measurements were taken during the 1990 survey and only four during the 1991 survey.
 Conditions in 1991 were wetter than 1990, but still well below average.
-Potrero specific conductance measurements (Figure 7) display values that vary widely.
-Average measurements taken in 2008 are slightly lower than those of 1991.
+Potrero Creek specific conductance measurements taken in 2009 are slightly lower than those of 1991 (Figure 7).
+Potrero Creek conductivity measurements have been relatively high compared to other creeks on the Santa Lucia Preserve, but the conductivity measurements in 2009 were lower than measurements from 1990 and 1991.